Attention Prenatal Patients:

 When will I receive my NIPT results?

-Typically 5-7 days after your blood draw, if doing Harmony NIPT.
-(Panorama NIPT takes closer to 10 days).
+Typically 5-7 days after your blood draw.
+However, this can vary based on the company completing the test and unforeseen circumstances.
+The blood draw can be done as early as 10-11 weeks gestation.
 One of our genetic counsellors will call you to discuss the results as soon as they are available.
 We will provide you and your pregnancy care provider with a detailed copy of the report.
 If any concerns are identified, we will coordinate appropriate follow-up.
 Insured prenatal screening options in BC do not provide final results until approximately 16-21 weeks gestation.

 Can I find out the sex of the baby?